dixonm25/Platform-game/OpenDoorKeyTutorial.md

 # Door and Key Tutorial
 This tutorial shows how to make a simple door and key system.
+Code was taken from -

 # 1. Add a door and key object
 Add and scale an object that will represent your door and call it ```Door```.